Motorcycle Safety Technology

 Research areas in the field of vehicle-to-vehicle communication show that a long-term approach is also being adapted to motorcycle safety.

+estimated his speed, the motorcyclist is in danger.
 Additional LEDs in the turn indicator are used to intensify the signalling effect, making the motor-cycle more visible within the car driver’s peripheral field of vision.
 This significantly increases the probability of the driver noticing the motorcycle before it disappears into the blind spot.